FailAcademy/learning/adp-london/_slides/week-07/01-intro-to-tdd.md

 ```

 ---

-## Anatomy of a test
+# Anatomy of a Test

-Nesting callback functions is generally considered bad practice outside of writing tests, so you'll need to get used to the difference.
+Nesting callbacks is generally considered bad practice outside of writing tests, so you'll need to get used to the difference.

- If your code is indented properly, you should end up with a series of closing brackets/braces in a 45 degree angle at the end of a file.
+If your code is indented properly, you will see a series of closing parens/braces in a 45 degree angle at the end of a file.

  ```js
     // Good